From 30 April to 02 May 2021

-How to watch F1 Portugal GP ( Portuguese GP) live stream and remaining race of the Formula 1 season 2020.
+How to watch the F1 Portugal GP ( Portuguese GP) live stream and the remaining race of the Formula 1 season 2021.

 The Autodromo Internacional do Algarve is a 2.9-mile-long, located half an hour outside the port city of Portimao.
 It took only seven months to complete the construction at a cost of 195 million euros.
 Due to its crazy elevation changes and subducting hills, it is called the "Algarve roller coaster".

 The Formula 1 Portugal GP will begin from 30th April to 2nd May 2021.